TobyRet/Checkin/README.md

 I built this purely as a means to try out libraries that interest me and play with things like Webpack, React testing etc etc.

-Currently this is a *prototype* which is deployed via Heroku at https://safe-cliffs-88589.herokuapp.com/
+Currently this is a *prototype* built as part of a company Hack Day.
+You can see a live version at https://safe-cliffs-88589.herokuapp.com/

 To do: